-Contents
+Table of Contents

-Introduction to the MRCT Toolkit for Return of Results 3 Template for Communication of Study Results 4 Checklist for Research Result Summaries (RRS) Reviewers 14 Endpoint Table with Simple Language 17 Neutral Language Guidance 23 Ethics Committee Checklist for Aggregate Research Result Summaries 25 Sample Notification to Third Party Form 27 Other Examples from External Sources 28 Alliance Sample Summary for a Non-Randomized Clinical Trial 28 Alliance Sample Summary for a Randomized Clinical Trial 28 Alliance Sample Summary for an Observational Study 28 Dana Farber/Harvard Cancer Center Clinical Trials Summary 28 Lilly Return of Results Document 30 Pfizer Return of Results Document 30
+Tab le of Contents 1 1.
+Introduction to the MRCT Toolkit for Return of Results 2 2.
+Template for Communication of Study Results 3 3.
+Checklist for Plain Language Summaries (PLS) Reviewers 14 4.
+Endpoint Table with Simple Language 16 5.
+Neutral Language Guidance 22 6.
+Ethics Committee Checklist for Aggregate Plain Language Summaries 24 7.
+Sample Notification to Third Party Form 26 8.
+Other Examples from External Sources 28 Alliance for Clinical Trials in Oncology 28 Alliance Sample Summary for a Non-Randomized Clinical Trial 28 Alliance Sample Summary for a Randomized Clinical Trial 28 Alliance Sample Summary for an Observational Study 28 Dana Farber/Harvard Cancer Center Clinical Trials Summary 29 Eli Lilly and Pfizer Trial Results Summaries 31 Trial Scope: Trial Results Summaries 31

-Introduction to the MRCT Toolkit for Return of Results
+1. Introduction to the MRCT Toolkit for Return of Results

-The Multi-Regional Clinical Trials of Harvard and Brigham and Women's Hospital (MRCT Center) Return of Results workgroup is a multi-stakeholder group comprised of 53 members from industry, academia, patient advocacy and non-profit centers.
+The Multi-Regional Clinical Trials Center of Brigham and Women's Hospital and Harvard (MRCT Center) Return of Results workgroup is a multi-stakeholder group comprised of 53 members from industry, academia, patient advocacy and non-profit centers.

-The workgroup developed this resource to accompany the MRCT Return of Results Guidance Document.
+The workgroup developed this resource to accompany the MRCT Return of Aggregate Results Guidance Document.
 While the Guidance Document addresses basic principles, organizational process, logistics, and content of return of results summaries, this toolkit provides practical examples to sponsors and investigators.
-The Toolkit includes concrete samples of templates for return of results summaries, descriptions of endpoints in plain language, neutral language guidance, a checklist for Research Result Summary (RRS) reviewers and ethics committees, forms for notification to third party, and sample return of results summaries.
+The Toolkit includes concrete samples of templates for return of results summaries, descriptions of endpoints in plain language, neutral language guidance, a checklist for Plain Language Summary (PLS) reviewers and ethics committees, forms for notification to third party, and sample return of results summaries.
+For Version 3.0, the headings of the "Template for Communication of Study Results" and the "Checklist for Plain Language Summary Reviewers" have been updated to correspond to the EU Guidelines on Summaries of Clinical Trial Results for Laypersons and some examples from external sources have been updated.